AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

        function Goes_To (I, J : Index) return Boolean is (Memory (I).Is_Set and then Memory (I).Next = J);

     end Lists;

     package body Lists with SPARK_Mode is

        procedure Link (I, J : Index) is begin
           Memory (I) := (Is_Set => True, Next => J);
        end Link;

     end Lists;

-This example is correct. ``Goes_To`` is an expression function.
-As a consequence, its body is available for proof.
+GNATprove can fully prove this version.
+As ``Goes_To`` is an expression function, its body is available for proof.

 Example #3
 ~~~~~~~~~~

-Let's review this code:
+The package ``Stacks`` defines an abstract stack type with a ``Push`` procedure
+to add an element at the top of the stack, and a function ``Peek`` to peek at
+the element at the top of the stack.

 .. code:: ada

     package Stacks with SPARK_Mode is

        type Stack is private;

        function  Peek (S : Stack) return Natural;
        procedure Push (S : in out Stack; E : Natural) with
          Post => Peek (S) = E;

     private

        Max : constant := 10;

        type Stack_Array is array (1 ..
 Max) of Natural;